What Lies Beneath

 Skyfall's title sequence, created by series veteran Daniel Kleinman, launches from Bond's drop into the river — echoing, I realize as I write this, Vesper's death in Casino Royale.
 The sequence is visually engaging, as award-worthy as the wonderfully throwback theme song co-written and sung by Adele to which it's set — a song up for an Oscar next weekend alongside Thomas Newman's score, the film's sound mixing and sound editing, and Roger Deakins' ace cinematography.
 I was particularly happy to be drawn in by the title sequence after the movie's opening action left me somewhat cold despite some real tension and at least one classic Bond moment on the train.

-Part of the problem was definitely that I sat in the theater's last row and had to deal with more distractions in the audience as usual — chitchat and lit smartphones and, no lie, some loud snoring — but as Skyfall got underway I felt like I was appreciating the craft of the action more than I was really being drawn into it.
+Part of the problem was definitely that I sat in the theater's last row and had to deal with more distractions in the audience than usual — chitchat and lit smartphones and, no lie, some loud snoring — but as Skyfall got underway I felt like I was appreciating the craft of the action more than I was really being drawn into it.
 Motorcycles and rooftop chases had been done by the Bourne series as recently as The Bourne Legacy a couple of months earlier, and, although Legacy clearly ranked beneath its predecessors, my detachment during Skyfall's prologue led me to wonder — for all that Casino Royale's back-to-basics approach was at least in part a (very successful) reaction to modern secret-agent films like Matt Damon's Bourne franchise — if Bond was still able to compete.
 Skyfall did The Bourne Legacy one better by serving up motorcycles on rooftops, true, yet I couldn't help thinking that a certain freneticism that I'd been conditioned to expect, for good or ill, was lacking.

 Of course where the 007 series distinguishes itself, where most franchises in fact distinguish themselves, is character.
 If you strip away almost all the accoutrements, as Casino Royale proved, Bond is still Bond — even as stoic a Bond as Craig's.
 Riffs and ripoffs are rife in popular fiction, and they have their place: A thinly veiled take on Superman is able to explore extremes and edges that an actual Superman story can't, often to intriguing ends.
 It loses a certain power by not truly being a Superman story, however.
 You can spoof or clone Bond or Batman or Buffy, you can mess with their metrics to come up with something fascinating at a tangent, but there's a certain frisson that only comes from seeing a familiar legend revisited.